 Artist Rolf Klep stands in front of one of his space flight illustrations at a 1969 University of Oregon Museum of Art retrospective exhibit.

 Before he poured his energy and passion into founding the Columbia River Maritime Museum, Rolf Klep enjoyed a highly successful career as a commercial artist and illustrator.
 Klep’s works featured prominently in many of the most popular magazines (Newsweek, Colliers, Life, Look, Women’s Home Companion among many others) during his productive period of 1927-56.
 His works covered a wide range of subject material, particularly maritime, and in the 1950s, space travel and exploration.
-The Museum’s new exhibit will feature examples of these as well as his work an author and illustrator of published books.
+The Museum’s new exhibit will feature examples of these as well as his work as an author and illustrator of published books.

 Here in the Pacific Northwest we experience extraordinary weather, and mariners have always had a vested interest in accurately recording and predicting the weather.
 Often their lives and livelihoods depended on it.
 This exhibit will look at our extraordinary weather and the ways that science and technology have addressed the challenges of predicting the weather.